Top 10 Hotels in Las Vegas

 If you’re looking for the absolute best hotel in Las Vegas for quality, style, and value, you won’t be disappointed by Cosmopolitan of Las Vegas.
 It’s hands down one of the most modern and hippest casino hotels in Sin City, offering close to 3,000 hotel rooms, most of which are equipped with balconies, unmatched terraces, and boast breath taking views of the Bellagio dancing fountains.

 Aside from balconies, Cosmo’s rooms sport a bevy of luxurious amenities and plush furnishings you’ll love indulging in, including sunken Japanese tubs, large marble floor bathrooms, and separate lounge areas.
-Little wonder it’s a favorite for romantic couples and groups of friends who prefer Sin City’s indulgent nightlife over gambling, although betting is readily available on the third-level casino floor too.

 What we liked: Some hotel rooms feature balconies overlooking Bellagio’s iconic fountains; lots of lounges, bars, and fine dining options.